 The Wouxun KG-805G and newer KG-905G are business quality GMRS-only handheld radios.
 They deliver 4 to 5 watts of power, are repeater capable and have good audio quality.
 They are durable, with the “feel” of a professional radio, are FCC Part 95 certified, very simple to use and can be programmed using free Wouxun software and a programming cable.
-Current price (March, 2021) is $80 (KG-805G) and $110 (KG-905G).
+Current price (July, 2021) is $100 for the KG-805G and $120 for the KG-905G.
 For more information and to purchase, check out BuyTwoWayRadios.com.

 GENOAK provides a Quick Reference and User’s Guide for the Wouxun KG-805G radio here.

 The Radioddity GM-30 (and similar Retevis RT76P) is a 5 watt GMRS-only handheld radio with a full keypad and a very readable screen.
 It can also monitor (receive) a second channel as well as VHF/UHF frequencies (e.g. 2m Amateur/Ham) plus NOAA weather, which can be useful.
 This is an inexpensive FCC Part 95E certified and repeater capable radio.
 It can be programmed using free software and a programming cable.
 Charging is via a USB cable.
 Current price (July, 2021) is $45.